LumaPictures/usd-uri-resolver/uberResolver/uber_resolver.md

 - USD_SQL_PASSWD - Password for the user to access the database.
 Default value is the obfuscated version of 12345678.
 - USD_SQL_PORT - Port to access the database.
 Default value is 3306.
 - USD_SQL_TABLE - Name of the table containing the data.
 Default value is headers.
+- USD_SQL_CACHE_PATH - Name of the local cache path to save usd files.
+Default value is /tmp.

 #### Password obfuscation